 Concepts, techniques, applications and implications of artificial intelligence theory and technology.
-Topics include: knowledge representation, heuristic search in problem solving and game playing, automatic deduction and expert systems.
-Business, industrial and governmental applications are studied.
-Programming application using Prolog.
+Expert systems from business and industry are built using state-of-the-art expert system shells such as EXSYS.
+Knowledge engineering and knowledge acquisition are studied along with interfaces to spreadsheets and databases.
 Prerequisite: CIS500 Computer Information Systems or CIS510 Advanced CIS.